jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

     (c) annual amount of child support
   - **income from employment** has the same meaning as in paragraph (a) of the definition of that term in section YA 1 of the Income Tax Act 2007 in respect of the activities of a specified office
   - **income percentage** means, in relation to a parent of a qualifying child, that parent's percentage of the combined child support income amounts of all the child's parents, as determined under section 33
-  - **inflation percentage** means, in relation to a child support year, the movement in the all groups index number of the New Zealand Consumers Price Index during the 12-month period that ends with 31 December before the start of the child-support year
+  - **inflation percentage** means, in relation to a child support year, the movement in the all groups index number of the Consumers Price Index during the 12-month period that ends with 31 December before the start of the child-support year
   - **last relevant tax year** means,—
     (a) in a case where a parent's income for the most recent tax year was derived solely from withholding income, the calendar year ending in that tax year:
     (b) in any other case, the tax year immediately preceding the most recent tax year